 I often credit the music industry for making me a better writer, but not in the way you may think.
 Yes, I wrote a ton of music, but that didn’t do a damn thing for my penmanship.
 To be honest, I look back at the lyrics I wrote in my twenties and cringe.
 I thought I was pretty deep back then (spoiler: I wasn’t).
 What music did for my writing career was actually pretty simple: it destroyed my ego.

 The music industry is a funny thing.
 It’s also a terribly corrupt and abusive thing.
-I once read an interview with Jason Ringenberg (of Jason & The Scorchers), who gave some spectacular insight.
+I once read an interview with Jason Ringenberg (of Jason & The Scorchers), who offered some keen insight.
 He was discussing his decision to leave the music industry in favor of going independent.
-He said, “Major labels create the illusion that you are the band that’s going to be the next big thing, when, in reality, only one in 10,000 bands becomes the next big thing.
+He said that “Major labels create the illusion that you are the band that’s going to be the next big thing, when, in reality, only one in 10,000 bands becomes the next big thing.
 The other 9,999 owe a whole bunch of money to somebody.”

 In reality, I did suck, but not to the degree they made me believe.
 I put on a great show with mediocre music.
 My biggest failing was that I wrote for the stage, which didn’t translate well to radio (with some notable exceptions that enjoyed a lot of national airplay).
 But, if I took the industry’s criticism at face value, I may as well have been farting on a snare drum.
 And therein lies the scam.
 It’s a lot like basic training in the military.
 They tear you down in order to rebuild you in the image they want.
 It works great for soldiers, not so much for musicians.
 The music industry beat my ego into submission, to the point where I believed every toxic critique.

 Yes, the music industry made me a better writer.
-While I acknowledge the contribution, I will never thank them for it.
+I acknowledge the lesson and heed the experience, but I will never thank them for it.
 It would be like thanking the fracking industry for that flaming water trick.